California Small Estate Affidavit: How to Transfer Assets Without Probate in 2026

 In this guide, we explain exactly how the small estate affidavit process works, who qualifies to use it, and the step-by-step process for transferring property.

-Whether you are dealing with a bank account, investment holdings, or other personal property left behind by a family member, understanding this streamlined option could save you months of waiting and thousands of dollars in court costs.
+Whether you are dealing with a bank account, investment holdings, or other personal property left behind by a family member, understanding this streamlined option may save your family significant time and expense.

 Key Takeaways